VirtXpro/virtxpro/README.md

 #### How does DARJYO's Virtual Experience Program work?

 Our virtual work experience program contains project tasks from different divisions.
-- View instructions.
+1. View instructions.
-- Access curated resources to help you in the task.
+2. Access curated resources to help you in the task.
-- Submit work that reflects actual day to day tasks.
+3. Submit work that reflects actual day to day tasks.
-- Some of the top projects include:
+4. Some of our projects include:

 <li>Tech Consulting
 <li>Data Analytics